-At the same time, in 2015 the Truth and Reconciliation Commission of Canada released its report, which included 94 Calls to Action.
+At the same time, in 2015 the Truth and Reconciliation Commission of Canada released its report, which includes 94 Calls to Action.
 These Calls to Action are directed toward numerous sectors throughout Canadian society and provide a road map for what each sector can do to move toward truth and reconciliation with Canada’s Indigenous peoples.
-Call to Action #92 is directed to the corporate sector, and calls on corporations to not only train and hire Indigenous people, but also commit to educating management and staff on the history of Indigenous people in Canada, including training on intercultural competency, human rights and anti-racism.
+Call to Action #92 is directed to the corporate sector, calling on them to not only train and hire Indigenous people, but also commit to educating management and staff on the history and legacy of Indigenous people in Canada and include training on intercultural competency, human rights and anti-racism.

 This Call to Action is the guide for what became ‘TRC92: Youth Employment’, the new WPRC initiative – 2016-2021.

 TRC92: Youth Employment incorporates three strategies, informed by Call to Action #92:

 - Raise Employer awareness about Indigenous history and legacy

 - Workplace education about Indigenous history and legacy, and training in anti-racism and intercultural safety